achadha235/website/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-- The use of sexualized language or imagery
 - Personal attacks
-- Trolling or insulting/derogatory comments
 - Public or private harassment
 - Publishing others' private information, such as physical or electronic addresses, without explicit permission
 - Other unethical or unprofessional conduct